$t$-Structures on stable derivators and Grothendieck hearts: Lifting incoherent diagrams along diagram functors

 (1) Let ${\mathscr X}\!,\, {\mathscr Y}\in \D(I)$ and consider the following commutative diagram:

-where the vertical map on the left is an iso since $u^*$ is fully faithful, $(**)$ is an iso by Theorem \ref{cor_lift_countable} and the fact that $A$ has countable length, and the fact that $(*)$ is an isomorphism can be verified by hand (use Example~\ref{description_constant_diagram}).
+where the leftmost vertical map is an isomorphism since $u^*$ is fully faithful, $(**)$ is an isomorphism by Proposition \ref{cor_lift_countable_I} and the fact that $\Delta(I)$ has countable length, and $(*)$ is an isomorphism by Lemma \ref{homo_epi_implies_lax_epi_lem}.